codehsbooks/apjava/Basic-Java/user-input.md

 ## User Input Applications

-Now that we have seen a some examples of how to get user input, lets look at some applications.
+Now that we have seen a some examples of how to get user input, lets look an application.

 Lets say we are writing a piece of code in which we want to ask the user for their name, age, and if they own a pet.
 In this case we will ask the user each question, one at a time, and store the answers in their own variables.
 After we get the user input we will print the variables.
 Here is what our code will look like: